iridl/iridl.github.io/docsrc/admin/installation_upgrade.md

 Installation of the Data Library software is automated using [ansible](https://docs.ansible.com/ansible_community.html), a configuration management tool which uses python3.12.
-A virtual python environment for this should already be installed in `/opt/datalib_venv3.12`, if the server installation process was followed.
-See {ref}`Install python3.12, git and ansible`.
+If you followed the OS installation process described in {ref}`Install python3.12, git and ansible`, python and ansible should already be installed in `/opt/datalib_venv3.12`.

 ## Configure the upgraded Data Library